PhilosoVerse/Cat_Dog_Challenge/README.md

 3) Make a recommendation system to answer your questions about a movie.

+) Save the models as an .h5

+) Make a webpage with Flask

+) load models into Flask

+) safe Flask into docker container

-4) Deploy the models on Heroku
+) Deploy the container on Heroku

 -----------------------------------------------------------------